The S.W.A.N. Startup! (Sacrificing Weekends And Nights)

 5) Working smarter rather than harder is more than a cliche!

 [NOTE: Do you remember how slow you were the FIRST time you set up a website, learned Google Analytics and SEO, ran digital marketing campaigns, figured out social media strategies and/or learned ANYTHING via trial & error or A/B testing?
-SWAN Startups seek people who already DO this stuff full time - so they can manage another (whatever) in a fraction of the time as a first-timer!]
+SWAN Startups seek people who already DO this stuff full time - so, in many cases, they can manage a second (or third?!) product/website/whatever in a fraction of the time as a first-timer!]

 If made a priority, MOST people can find plenty of extra time in their week (particularly those willing to "Sacrifice Weekends And Nights") to work on on a part-time startup!